 This position will likely require counselors to develop personalized recovery plans for clients, adjusting according to patients' needs and progress.

 Patient activities will be monitored closely and documented by confidentiality laws.
 Still, you may end up working with a patient's medical professional with the patient's permission.

 An independent substance abuse counselor will need to earn their Master's degree and will have previous, on-the-job experience before receiving their certification.

-Types of Licensure in Oregon
+Types of Licensing in Oregon - Associate & Independent Counselors

 To earn this designation, no college diploma is required.
 You will need a GED or a high school diploma, and an associate's degree may make the process easier for prospective candidates.